PrioritySoftware/PrioritySoftware.github.io/_sdk/SQL-Variables.md

 updated value and the previous one, respectively.
 Along the same lines, :ORDERITEMS.QUANT.TITLE refers to the title of this column.
-This is useful, for instance, as a parameter in [error or warning messages for triggers](Error-and-Warning-Messages ).
+This is useful, for instance, as a parameter in [error or warning messages for triggers](Errors-and-Warnings ).
 These form column variables may be used in creating expressions and triggers for the form.

 ## Wildcards